Vassilis Palaiokostas

-Vassilis Palaiokostas (Βασίλης Παλαιοκώστας; born 17 May 1966 at Moschofyto, Trikala regional unit) is a Greek bank robber and fugitive known as the "Greek Robin Hood" for his habit of giving away stolen money to the poor.
+Vasilis Palaiokostas (Βασίλης Παλαιοκώστας; born 17 May 1966) is a Greek bank robber and fugitive known as the "Greek Robin Hood" for his habit of giving away stolen money to the poor.

 He twice escaped by helicopter from the Greek high-security Korydallos prison while serving a 25-year sentence.
 He is still free, earning him the nickname "the uncatchable".

 He wrote an autobiography entitled A Normal Life, published in November 2021 by Freedom Press.

 Biography

 Palaiokostas grew up in a small village in the mountains in central Greece.

-He is believed to have planned the kidnapping of Giorgos Mylonas, a Greek industrialist, as the ransom paid was traced back to him.

 His brother Nikos Palaiokostas was in prison for 16 bank robberies.
-Having been sentenced in 197 years and 376 months imprisonement for various offences, he was released from incarceration due to poor health and is now serving the rest of his sentence under house arrest, having spent 16 years behind bars in Patras state pentitentiary.
+Having been sentenced to 197 years plus 376 months imprisonment for various offences, he was released from incarceration due to poor health and began serving the rest of his sentence under house arrest, having spent 16 years behind bars in Patras state pentitentiary.

-Palaiokostas has become famous for his habit of giving most of the stolen money to poor families, making him a local "Robin of the Poor", reminiscent of the famous tale of Robin Hood.
+Palaiokostas became famous for giving most of the stolen money to poor families, making him a local "Robin of the Poor", reminiscent of the tale of Robin Hood.

 In 2000 he was sentenced to 25 years in prison for the 1995 kidnapping of Alexander Haitoglou, the CEO of Haitoglou Bros.

 2006 escape

-On the afternoon of Sunday 4 June, two accomplices hired a trip on a sight-seeing helicopter from Agios Kosmas, a coastal suburb of Athens.
+On the afternoon of 4 June, two accomplices hired a trip on a sight-seeing helicopter from Agios Kosmas, a coastal suburb of Athens.
 They hijacked the helicopter using a pistol and hand grenade, and forced the pilot to fly to the prison.
 When the helicopter arrived, guards believed the helicopter was a visit from prison inspectors.
 The helicopter flew the prisoners to a cemetery nearby, where they transferred to motorcycles and fled from there.

-Palaiokostas was re-captured two years later, on August 2, 2008, in Thessaloniki.
+Palaiokostas was re-captured two years later on 2 August 2008 in Thessaloniki.